UCS - Universal Certification and Services

 Reducing Energy Waste

-ISO/IEC 30134-2 enables data centres to identify and quantify energy inefficiencies through accurate and standardized performance measurement.
+ISO/IEC 30134-2:2026 enables data centres to identify and quantify energy inefficiencies through accurate and standardised performance measurement.
 By analysing PUE data and related operational metrics, organisations can detect excessive energy consumption caused by suboptimal cooling systems, outdated equipment, poor airflow management, or inefficient power distribution.

 Supporting ESG and Environmental Reporting

-Accurate PUE data supports organizations in meeting ESG disclosure requirements, regulatory expectations, and stakeholder demands for environmental accountability.
-It also enables meaningful benchmarking and performance tracking, helping organizations demonstrate measurable progress toward sustainability objectives.
+Accurate PUE data supports organisations in meeting ESG disclosure requirements, regulatory expectations, and stakeholder demands for environmental accountability.
+It also enables meaningful benchmarking and performance tracking, helping organisations demonstrate measurable progress toward sustainability objectives.

 Meeting Regulatory Expectations